luigifcruz/CyberEther/docs/plugins.md

 JST_REGISTER_PLUGIN();
 ```

-The ABI record only identifies the shared library as a compatible CyberEther
+The ABI record only identifies the target library as a compatible CyberEther
 plugin ABI.

 | Field | Purpose |